christina-taggart/pagination/README.md

 ## Learning Competencies

-* More practice with the CSS box model.
+* Use the DOM to access and modify HTML elements
-* Deepen understanding of the DOM hierarchy.
+* Describe the characteristics of the box model
-* CSS styling using colors.
+* Change basic CSS appearance: colors, widths, padding, margin

 ## Summary